tomesink/obsidian/+/Aggregate supply.md

 ---
 (Agregátní nabídka)

-It is a sum o
+It is a sum of all final goods (zbozi) and services in a national economy at a given time.